mrjoelkemp/ya/README.md

 ### Usage

-YA was built for ease of use.

 `ya [directory]` (defaults to `.` if directory is not supplied)

 Simply run `ya` in an empty or non-empty directory and it'll do the following:

 1. generate a dummy package.json (if you don't have one)
-2. download (as devDependencies) what's needed for any existing preprocessors
+2. download (as devDependencies) what's needed for any existing preprocessors found in `directory`
-3. generate a Gruntfile in `directory`
+3. generate/overwrite a Gruntfile in `directory`
 4. compile any existing files
-5. watch the directory for new preprocessors (repeating steps 2 to 4) or changes to recompile
+5. watch `directory` for new preprocessors (repeating steps 2 to 4)
+6. watch `directory` for changes and recompile

+If you need to customize the Gruntfile for more advanced uses, modify the gruntfile and just continue to use `grunt` instead of `ya`.

 ### Preprocessors Supported